An autoresponder is the product and a drip campaign is one way to use the product to send emails automatically at separate times or days.

 Email Marketing “Autoresponder Campaigns” Explained

-Or or you could have a strategy to send out emails with some information that link back to a blog and on your blog you have the email autoresponder tracking code.
-So when you email to your list reader who’s met the above tag criteria.
-This lets you write future emails that are super focused.
+You could have a strategy to send out emails with some information that link back to a blog and on your site and have the email autoresponder tracking code on each blog page.

 Once you group your list by tag, by interest, you can have multiple autoresponders sending to different tag groups improving your chances of getting a sale.